solleo/myspm/README.md

 <li><code>myfsl_atlasquery.m</code> returns the probablistic atals information of a given MNI coordiante using Harvard-Oxford cortical/subcortical atlases, cerebellar atlas, and JHU-ICBM DTI atlas included in FSL ($FSLDIR required to be valid).</li>
 <li><code>myspm_NMatlas.m</code> returns structure names from [spm12]/tpm/labels_Neuromorphometrics[.xml|.nii], which is derived from the "MICCAI 2012 Grand Challenge and Workshop on Multi-Atlas Labeling" (https://masi.vuse.vanderbilt.edu/workshop2012/index.php/Challenge_Details).
 These data were released under the Creative Commons Attribution-NonCommercial (CC BY-NC) with no end date.
 Users should credit the MRI scans as originating from the OASIS project (http://www.oasis-brains.org/) and the labeled data as "provided by Neuromorphometrics, Inc. (http://Neuromorphometrics.com/) under academic subscription".
 These references should be included in all workshop and final publications.</li>
 </ul>

+Please note that the other functions not noted above are still in-development.
+You may not want to use half-made functions or to read the chaotic lines ;)
 </article>
   </div>